keptn/keptn/designDocs/cli_core_components.md

     $ keptn configure --org= --user= --token=
     ```

-* **keptn create app**: Creates a new repository in the GitHub organization and initializes the repository with helm charts.
+* **keptn create project**: Creates a new repository in the GitHub organization and initializes the repository with helm charts.
 For this now, the shipyard.yml file (see below) contains the number of stages and name of each stage.
 Based on that information, this command creates a branch for each stage.

     *Example:*
     ```console
-    $ keptn create app sockshop shipyard.yml
+    $ keptn create project sockshop shipyard.yml
+    ```

+* **keptn onboard service**: Takes an service.yaml and sends a CloudEvent (containing the yaml) to the control component.

+     *Example: Takes file*
+    ```console
+    $ keptn onboard service --project=sockshop --file=carts.yaml
     ```

 # Structure GitHub Organization